42arch/pulse-ui/README.md

 ## Todo

-+ ✔ Draggable Container（basic）
++ ✔ Button
-+ 🔳 Button
++ 🔳 Layout
 + 🔳 Link
 + 🔳 Pagination
++ ✔ Draggable Container（basic）
 + more

 ## Warning
 🤚This is an experimental project for learning.
-Don not use it in productive enviroment for now.
+Do not use it in productive enviroment for now.